Common swift: Breeding

 Common swifts nest in a wider variety of sites than any other species of Apus.
 Swifts usually nest in buildings but they can also be found nesting in holes in trees, cliffs and crevices, and even in nestboxes.
 Swifts usually enter their nesting holes with direct flight, and take-off is characterized by an initial free-fall.
-Empty cavities are shallower than those with nests, and the entry size is smaller in the former than in the latter.

-Migration
+Distribution

 Common swifts are migratory.
 Their summer breeding range runs from Portugal and Ireland in the West across to China and Siberia in the East.
 They breed as far south as Northern Africa (in Morocco and Algeria), with a presence in the Middle East in Israel, Lebanon and Syria, the Near East across Turkey, and the whole of Europe as far north as Norway, Finland, and most of sub-Arctic Russia.
 Swifts migrate to Africa by a variety of routes, ending up in Equatorial and Sub-Equatorial Africa, excluding the Cape.
 Common swifts do not breed on the Indian Subcontinent.
+Outside of their normal range, they are rare vagrants in North America, with records mostly originating from the United States and Canada, however; it has also been recorded in Bermuda and Greenland.
+Common swifts have also been recorded in the Caribbean, including in Bonaire, Barbados, and Puerto Rico.
+In South America, there are records in Suriname, French Guiana, Brazil, and Colombia.

+Migration

 Subjects of a geolocator tracking study demonstrated that swifts breeding in Sweden winter in the Congo region of Africa.
 Swifts spend three to three-and-a-half months in Africa and a similar time breeding – the rest is spent on the wing, flying home or away.
 Unsuccessful breeders, fledglings, and sexually immature year-old birds are the first to leave their breeding area.
 Breeding males follow next, and finally the breeding females.
 The breeding females stay longer in the nest to rebuild their fat reserves.
 The time of departure is often determined by the light cycle, and begins at the first day of less than 17 hours light.
 For this reason, birds further north, for instance in Finland, leave later in the second half of August.
 These latecomers are rushed through the quickly shortening days in Central Europe and are barely seen by bird watchers.